Karl Valentin: Early work

 Karl Valentin was born in Munich and came from a reasonably well-off middle-class family; his father had a partnership in a furniture-transport business.
 Valentin first worked as a carpenter's apprentice, and this experience proved useful in the construction of his sets and props later in life.
 In 1902, he began his comic career, enrolling for three months at a variety school in Munich, under the guidance of Hermann Strebel.
-His first job as a performer was at the "Zeughaus" in Nürnberg (Nuremberg).
+His first job as a performer was at the "Zeughaus" in Nuremberg.
 In the wake of his father's death Valentin took a three-year break from performing during which he constructed his own twenty-piece one-man band (with which he eventually toured in 1906).
 Valentin also took musical studies, learning the guitar with Heinrich Albert.

-Soon Valentin was performing regularly in the cabarets and beerhalls of München (Munich).
+Soon Valentin was performing regularly in the cabarets and beerhalls of Munich.
 He developed a reputation for writing and performing short comic routines, which he performed in a strong Bavarian dialect, usually with his female partner, Liesl Karlstadt.
 Valentin also made numerous films, both silent and with audio; but it was as a stage performer in cabarets that Valentin built a reputation as one of the leading comic performers in Germany during the Weimar Republic.

 He died in Planegg in 1948 from pneumonia.